There’s no such thing as a silly question!

 Going out on the bowsprit is more popular than going aloft and you get an amazing view of the ship powering through the sea.
 Safety harnesses are worn.

 Not really.
 Sailing clothing is notoriously over priced.
-Many of the UK based ships provide waterproofs but it is not so common on the Dutch tall ships.
-If you need to supply them most outdoor sport waterproof jackets and trousers will normally be adequate.
+Many of the ships can lend you wet-weather gear, and if not then outdoor hiking-style waterproof jackets and trousers will normally be adequate.
 Rubber farming wellies, running shoes or lightweight walking boots are fine on our wooden and metal decked ships.
 See our kit lists for advice and you will see that normal clothing for active outdoor sports are perfect as long as you bring enough layers.
-When you have had some sailing experience, you can make better choices.
+When you have had some sailing experience, you can make better choices if you do decide to buy some kit specially.

 All meals on board are included which is normally breakfast, lunch and dinner and may include some snacks, cakes in between.
 Hot drinks like tea and coffee, herbal teas are included as well as squash or water anytime.